 Along with rising prices, there are other disadvantages to ebooks.
 Those with vision issues may find ebooks too difficult to read.
 And who among us hasn’t been disappointed upon finding their device has a dead battery.
 Ugh!
 I’ve so been there and done that.

-I now publish a newsletter for my Marina Martindale fans, and in my latest issue I included a poll.
-Did my readers prefer ebooks, print books, or no preference?
+I publish a newsletter for my Marina Martindale fans, so I took a survey from my subscribers.
+Did they prefer ebooks, print books, or no preference?
 The results were surprising.
 While not a scientific poll, most of my newsletter subscribers preferred print books.
 No preference came in a close second, but only a few preferred ebooks.

 Is the ebook fad finally coming to an end?
 Who knows.
 I’ll continue publishing both Kindle ebook and print versions of my books.
 In case you’re wondering, I personally prefer print books.
 They’re low tech, so you never have to worry about a dead battery.

 P.S.
 If you would like more information about my newsletter please click on the link below.

 Writing memoirs has become a popular trend.
 When I was publishing books for other authors, it seemed like most of my inquiries came from people wanting to write their memoirs.
 My advice today is the same as what I gave back then.
 Ask yourself what is it about your life story that’s so compelling that other people would want to read it.
 It’s a question you need to answer honestly before proceeding any further.

 Our life’s journey is certainly interesting to us.
 After all, we’re the star of our own show, but I want to be brutally honest here.
 No one, other than your immediate family, and perhaps your closest friends, really cares about how wonderful your spouse is or how smart your kids are.
 Nor does anyone care about the details of everything you did on that cruise to Hawaii.
 So, the first thing you need to do is to check your ego at the door.